Author: Dr. Denese Belcehtz

 Increasingly, school leaders are appointed to positions of school leadership with fewer years of experience in the classroom.
 To support these newly appointed leaders and build their capacity to lead in these changing times, coaching is one strategy being implemented for all school leaders in the York Regions District School Board.
 Coaching is a non-evaluative process that supports reflective and reciprocal dialogue about the individual’s practice as a leader.
 A coach uses skilled questioning and interactive strategies to encourage and support dialogue about the issues under discussion.
 In this approach, the structured interchange becomes the springboard to providing new insights and awareness.

-Keywords: coaching, capacity building strategy, school leaders
+Keywords: coaching, reflective dialogue, leadership, capacity building

 Author: Dr. Denese Belchetz

 With its vision of a sustained focus on improving student achievement and wellbeing for each student, the York Region District School Board recognizes the key impact that strong leadership has in this process.
 Grounded firmly in the Province of Ontario’s education strategy, the board has adopted a coherent and aligned research based approach to fostering school and system leadership in support of the evolving roles and responsibilities of its school and system leaders.